 #1 Visit a tea factory

-Nuwara Eliya is best known for its rolling tea plantations, and we recommend to visit at least one of them while you’re here.
+Nuwara Eliya is best known for its rolling tea plantations, and we recommend visiting at least one of them while you’re here.
 Not only will you be able to take tons of great photos, you can also get a closer look at how locals make their world-famous Ceylon tea.

 Note that workers often ask for tips, especially when you take a photo of them.
 You might want to come prepared with small bills on your visit.